Home

 1. The following article was written by J. Michael Bailey, Associate Professor of Psychology at Northwestern University.
 It was on my website for several years before I temporarily removed it in early 2004 after a sudden e-hail of complaints - some abusive.

-2. This article and Professor Bailey's subsequent book have generated a storm of criticism in the transsexual community - some of which is very valid, well considered and logically argued; but some much less so.
+2. This article and Professor Bailey's subsequent book have generated a storm of criticism in the transsexual community - some of which is very valid, well considered and logically argued; but some far less so.

 3. The book "The Man Who Would Be Queen: The Science of Gender Bending and Transsexualism" by J. Michael Bailey, which includes this article, is now available free on-line.